 Top Ten Best Costumes of Scarlett O'Hara

-This page looks at the Top Ten Best Costumes that Scarlett wears in the movie.
+This page ranks the Top Ten Best Costumes worn by Scarlett throughout the course of the movie.
 They are ranked by memorability, beauty and how they reflect Scarlett as a character.

 The costumes were designed by Walter Plunkett and Scarlett O’Hara was played by Vivien Leigh.